habemus-papadum/pdum_criu/docs/freeze-thaw-freeze.md

 /dev/nvme0n1p1 on /boot/efi type vfat (rw,relatime,fmask=0022,dmask=0022,codepage=437,iocharset=iso8859-1,shortname=mixed,errors=remount-ro)
 tmpfs on /run/user/1000 type tmpfs (rw,nosuid,nodev,relatime,size=12551372k,nr_inodes=3137843,mode=700,uid=1000,gid=1000,inode64)
 ```
-Mount namespaces restored by CRIU inherit bind mounts created by `criu-ns` rather than mounts that live directly under this host table, which is why the second dump complains about “parent missing.”
+Mount namespaces restored by CRIU inherit bind mounts created by `criu-ns` rather than mounts that live directly under this host table, which is why the second dump reports unreachable parent/master mounts.

 ## Failure mechanics
-- First freeze captures a consistent `mountinfo` tree whose parent/child IDs refer to the host mounts shown above; these IDs are recorded in the image metadata.
+- First freeze captures a consistent `mountinfo` tree whose parent/child IDs refer to the host mounts shown above; these IDs plus master IDs are recorded in the images.
-- Restore uses `criu-ns` to spin up a detached mount namespace and reconstruct the tree, but many bind mounts now hang off ephemeral parents (e.g., tmpfs roots or `nsfs` bind points) that do not have counterparts on the host.
+- Restore uses `criu-ns` to spin up a detached mount namespace and reconstruct the tree, but many bind mounts now hang off helper-owned parents or master mount points (e.g., temporary tmpfs or `nsfs` bind targets) that do not exist on the host anymore.
-- After thaw, the goblin lives entirely inside that detached namespace; when `criu dump` runs again from the host namespace it inspects `/proc/<pid>/mountinfo`, sees parent IDs that point to helper-created mounts, and cannot map them back to any mount it knows how to dump.
+- After thaw, the goblin lives inside that detached namespace; when `criu dump` runs again from the host namespace it inspects `/proc/<pid>/mountinfo`, sees parent/master IDs that point to helper-created mounts, and cannot map them back to any mount it controls.
-- The dump helper bails out with `mnt: Can't dump that as parent … is missing`, which matches the tail printed by the demo and leaves the second image directory empty.
+- The dump helper therefore emits `Mount <id> <path> (master_id: N …) has unreachable sharing.
+Try --enable-external-masters.` before aborting, which matches the tail printed by the demo and leaves the second image directory empty.
-- Because the issue stems from unparented mounts, the only reliable workaround today is to avoid the freeze → thaw → freeze workflow until CRIU grows support for capturing and reparenting those helper mounts.
+- Because the issue stems from unparented/unreachable mount masters, the only reliable workaround today is to avoid the freeze → thaw → freeze workflow until CRIU grows support for capturing and reparenting those helper mounts.